ROYAL LONDON BIKE TOUR - 11AM & 3:30pm

 If you're new to London or even if you already know all the words to ‘God Save The Queen', this guided bike tour has something for you!

 Whether talking about Kings, Queens & Princesses; palaces, parks & parliament, or battles and their heroes & villains, our knowledgeable tour guides will entertain you with the most poignant, fascinating and often downright absurd London stories, while our comfortable bikes and smooth route make cycling between sites fun and undemanding.
-Halfway through your bike tour, we'll take a break at the cornerstone of our culture: A traditional English pub (not included) - the perfect opportunity to chat to the rest of the group or get the latest London tips from your guide.
+Halfway through your bike tour, we'll take a break where you can go your own way for half an hour and regroup at the cornerstone of our culture: A traditional English pub (not included) - the perfect opportunity to chat to the rest of the group or get the latest London tips from your guide

 - The Houses of Parliament - The Houses of Parliament are situated along the banks of the Thames River.
 Home to the House of Lords and the House of Commons, at one point in history the decisions made here directly affected one quarter of the world's population.Buckingham Palace